Drug Treatment of Gastric Acidity

 Magnesium hydroxide is a more effective antacid than aluminum but may cause diarrhea.
 To limit diarrhea, many proprietary antacids combine magnesium and aluminum antacids.
 Because small amounts of magnesium are absorbed, magnesium preparations should be used with caution in patients with renal disease.

 Certain prostaglandins (especially misoprostol) inhibit acid secretion by decreasing the generation of cyclic AMP that is triggered by histamine stimulation of the parietal cell, and enhance mucosal defense.
-Synthetic prostaglandin derivatives are used predominantly to decrease the risk of NSAID-induced mucosal injury.
-Patients at high risk of NSAID-induced ulcers (ie, elderly patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take misoprostol 200 mcg po qid with food along with their NSAID.
+Synthetic prostaglandin derivatives are used predominantly to decrease the risk of nonsteroidal anti-inflammatory drug (NSAID)-induced mucosal injury.
+Patients at high risk of NSAID-induced ulcers (ie, older patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take oral misoprostol 200 mcg 4 times a day with food along with their NSAID.
 Common adverse effects of misoprostol are abdominal cramping and diarrhea, which occur in 30% of patients.
 Misoprostol is a powerful abortifacient and is absolutely contraindicated in women of childbearing age who are not using contraception.

 This drug is a sucrose-aluminum complex that dissociates in stomach acid and forms a physical barrier over an inflamed area, protecting it from acid, pepsin, and bile salts.
 It also inhibits pepsin-substrate interaction, stimulates mucosal prostaglandin production, and binds bile salts.
 It has no effect on acid output or gastrin secretion.
 Sucralfate seems to have trophic effects on the ulcerated mucosa, possibly by binding growth factors and concentrating them at an ulcer site.
 Systemic absorption of sucralfate is negligible.
 Constipation occurs in 3 to 5% of patients.
 Sucralfate may bind to other drugs and interfere with their absorption.